fujimura/wai-hspec-example/testing-wai-app-with-hspec.md

 ## How to organize test suite and application code, how to run test, etc..

 The code used in this article is in the link below.

-I tried to follow best current practices as much as I know there, so it will be some help for you.
+I tried to follow best current practices as much as I know in there.

 https://github.com/fujimura/wai-hspec-example